USCIS Redesigns Green Cards and EAD Cards

 USCIS Announcement and Redesigned Features:

-According to an article posted on the USCIS website on January 30th, 2023, the redesigned Green Cards (Form I-551) and EADs (Form I-765) will incorporate state-of-the-art technology to provide tamper-resistant security measures.
+A USCIS news release from January 30, 2023 explains that redesigned Green Cards (Form I-551) and EADs (Form I-765) feature advanced, tamper-resistant security technology.
 Key features of the new designs include:

 1. Enhanced Artwork and Tactile Printing: